genome-spy/genome-spy/docs/grammar/index.md

+---
-# The Grammar of Graphics
+title: The Grammar of Graphics
+---

 The visualization grammar of GenomeSpy is a subset and a dialect of [Vega-Lite](https://vega.github.io/vega-lite/).
 However, the goals of